 The source code for a work means the preferred form of the work for making modifications to it.
 For an executable work, complete source code means all the source code for all modules it contains, plus any associated interface definition files, plus the scripts used to control compilation and installation of the executable.
-However, as a special execution, the source code distributed need not include anything that is normally distributed (in either source or binary form) with the major components (companies the executable).
+However, as a special exception, the source code distributed need not include anything that is normally distributed (in either source or binary form) with the major components (compiler, kernel, and so on) of the operating system on which the executable runs, unless that component itself accompanies the executable.